 (2) Increase uptake of paternity leave

-We drive workstyle innovations, promoting not only company-wide telework and flextime initiatives but also flexible working arrangements for employees with childcare commitments.
-In FY 2023, the utilization rates of paternity leave and childcare leave of absence by male employees were 58.8 percent and 120.6 percent respectively.
-To help new mothers stay in the workforce, we will encourage more male employees to take time off, ultimately raising paternity leave rate to our target of over 85 percent in FY 2030.
+We are driving workstyle innovation by promoting company-wide telework and flextime, as well as flexible arrangements for employees with childcare commitments.
+In FY 2024, the utilization rates of paternity leave and childcare leave by eligible male employees (who had children born in the same year) both improved significantly year on year to 83.3 percent and 162.5 percent respectively.
+To help new mothers stay in the workforce, we encourage more male employees to take time off, ultimately raising paternity leave rate to our target of over 85 percent in FY 2030.

 You can scroll through this table.